JaneliaSciComp/xarray-multiscale/README.rst

 Implementation
 **************
 The top-level function `multiscale` takes two main arguments: data to be downscaled, and a reduction function.
 The reduction function can use any implementation but it should (eagerly) take array data and a tuple of scale factors as inputs and return downscaled data as an output.
-See examples of reduction functions in [xarray_multiscale.reducers](https://github.com/JaneliaSciComp/xarray-multiscale/blob/main/src/xarray_multiscale/reducers.py).
+See examples of reduction functions in `xarray_multiscale.reducers <https://github.com/JaneliaSciComp/xarray-multiscale/blob/main/src/xarray_multiscale/reducers.py>`_.

 Note that the current implementation divides the input data into *contiguous* chunks.
 This means that attempting to use downscaling schemes based on sliding windowed smoothing will produce edge artifacts.
 Future versions of this package could enable applying the reduction function to *overlapping* chunks, which would enable more elaborate downscaling routines.